Wisconsin Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in Wisconsin?

-Wisconsin’s median annual wage for clinical psychologists is a touch over the national median of about $77,000, making the state a fair analog for the nation as a whole.
-Clinical psychologists in Wisconsin earn higher wages than all but three states in the region.
+Wisconsin’s median annual wage for clinical psychologists, $97,080, is a touch over the national median of $96,100, making the state a fair analog for the nation as a whole.
+Clinical psychologists in Wisconsin earn higher salaries than all but two states in the region.

 Median annual clinical psychologist wage, Midwestern states